SAP/styleguides/clean-abap/CleanABAP.md

 members use the 'Keep Camel Case Identifiers' setting in the ADT ABAP Formatter.
 Also `camelCase` doesn't affect DDIC-objects.
 We recommend using `snake_case` consistently instead of `flatcase` or `UPPERCASE`.
-When you reach the maximum length of an object, try to conscientiously use abbreviations (also see [Avoid abbreviations](#avoid-abbreviations)).
+When you reach the maximum length of an object, try to conscientiously use abbreviations (see [Use same abbreviations everywhere](#use-same-abbreviations-everywhere)).

 ```ABAP
 * a variable which contains the reponse time measured in milliseconds